brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 ``break`` to leave the loop early and ``continue`` to skip back to the top of the loop.

+..
+TODO write and link here to a guide to writing loops

-Because ``for`` is a repeated assignment statement, it has the same flexibility as Python’s normal ``=`` assignment operator: by listing several names separated by commas, you can upgrade from assigning a single name to unpacking a whole tuple.
+Because ``for`` is a repeated assignment statement, it has the same flexibility as Python’s normal ``=`` assignment operator: by listing several names separated by commas, you can upgrade from assigning to a single name to unpacking a whole tuple.
 This lets you skip a separate unpacking step.

 .. testcode::